HMJ3/ProductUploadAutomation/README.md

 # Product Upload Automation using UiPath Studio

-This project automates the process of uploading products to an online store using **UiPath Studio**, built on top of the **Robotic Enterprise Framework (REFramework)**.
+This project automates the process of uploading products to an online store using UiPath Studio, built on top of the Robotic Enterprise Framework (REFramework).

 It is designed for reliability, scalability, and ease of maintenance, featuring modular workflows, high-level logging, and robust exception handling.